mehtaharsh16/daniel.feldroy.com/posts/2008-01-more-on-svn-versionator.md

 title: More on SVN Versionator
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/01/more-on-svn-versionator.html)*.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/01/more-on-svn-versionator.html)*.Mostly done.

-Mostly done.
 Right now it does the copying and updates the version.txt files.
 It doesn't do the Externals yet, but a coworker has argued that with Buildout we ought to go away from Externals.<br /><br />Reinout von Rees has his own version that does a couple extra bits like eggifying.
 I like that very much, and may add a little more.<br /><br />Alas, work is too busy right now to finish this before our next build.
 So I'm too busy to make my life easier.
 Ha ha.

----